Alcohol Relapse: Risks, Warning Signs and Relapse Prevention Plans

 What Is a Relapse?

 Most people think of relapse as being a return to drug or alcohol use after a period of sobriety.
-According to a report from the National Institute on Drug Abuse, 40% to 60% of patients who are in treatment for drug abuse relapse at some point, indicating that relapse is quite common.
+According to a report from the National Institute on Drug Abuse3, 40% to 60% of patients who are in treatment for drug abuse relapse at some point, indicating that relapse is quite common.

-Addiction experts tend to define relapse as a return to uncontrolled drug or alcohol use.
+Addiction experts1 tend to define relapse as a return to uncontrolled drug or alcohol use.
 According to this definition, a relapse involves more than simply using drugs or alcohol one time.
-Instead, it involves repeated substance abuse that causes a person to meet diagnostic criteria for a substance use disorder once again.
+Instead, it involves repeated substance abuse that causes a person to meet diagnostic criteria for a substance use disorder4 once again.
 For example, a person is considered to have relapsed if they had a sober period but returned to regular substance use and began showing signs of addiction.

-Related: Is Alcohol a Drug?
+Related Topic: Is Alcohol a Drug?

 Lapse vs. Relapse